-Prior to having new mothers and fathers complete the hospital-based surveys, each respondent will be provided with a written informed consent document (Attachment 3a - English; Attachment 3b - Spanish).
-The informed consent document may be read by the respondents themselves, or if they prefer it may be read to them by the field staff collecting the data.
-The forms will include information about the survey and the reason for its being conducted, including the potential for future data linkage; it will
+Prior to having new mothers and fathers/partners complete the hospital-based surveys, each respondent will be provided with a written informed consent or assent document (Attachment 3a-h).
+The informed consent or assent document may be read by the respondents themselves, or if they prefer it may be read to them by the field staff collecting the data.
+The forms will include information about the survey and the reason for its being conducted, including the potential for future data linkage; it will also inform potential participants that they may be contacted for the telephone follow-up survey.
+Respondents who